helixhorned/rM-rcu-docker/README.md

 ### **EXPERIMENTAL**: Backup functionality

-1. Read and on approval, run `setup_udev_rules.sh` which will set up `/etc/udev/rules.d/50-remarkable.rules`.
+1. Read and in case you approve, run `setup_udev_rules.sh` which will set up `/etc/udev/rules.d/50-remarkable.rules`.
 2. Shut down and restart the system for the rules to take effect.
 3. It should now be possible to take backups, which will reside on the host's